-Broadly put, Sea Shepherd's longing for direct action led it first into lonely confrontations at sea, but increasingly into criminal damage. $^{96}$
+Broadly put, Sea Shepherd's longing for direct action and headlines, first led it into a series of televised confrontations at sea, and then increasingly into criminal damage.

 Sea Shepherd now possesses at least 14 well-equipped ships that it calls Neptune's Navy, including its flagship M/Y Ocean Warrior, a purpose-built 54-metre long, military-style patrol ship capable of doing 30 knots.
 (Wildlife Betrayed dubs it the 'BBNJ-Navy', to capture its audacious internationalist undertaking).